TheZoroForce240/FNF-Modcharting-Tools/README.md

 // (at the bottom of create())

-ModchartLuaFuncs.luaFunctionStuff(); //add this if you want lua functions in scripts
+ModchartFuncs.loadLuaFunctions(); //add this if you want lua functions in scripts
 //being used in psych engine as an example

 callOnLuas('onCreatePost', []);